eProsima/Fast-DDS/examples/C++/DDS/CustomListenerExample/README.md

 DomainParticipant and the DataWriter have listeners with the `on_publication_matched` callback implemented defined.
 When the ENABLE_LOWEST_LISTENER argument is set to false the DataWriterListener is given a `StatusMask::none()` which disables all of its callbacks.
-These callbacks are therefor intercepted by the next implemented callback.
+These callbacks are therefore intercepted by the next implemented callback.
 In this case the DomainParticipant.
 The subscriber works similarly with the `on_subscription_matched` and `on_data_available` callbacks.